vvu060/snake-game/README.md

 ## Folder Structure

-The project follows a structured organization for better code management:

-src/
-├── components/
-│ ├── gameBoard/
-│ │ └── GameBoard.js
-│ ├── header/
-│ │ └── Header.js
-│ ├── scoreboard/
-│ │ └── Scoreboard.js
-├── App.js
-├── index.js
-└── ...

-You can find specific components and files in their respective folders.
+The project follows a structured organization for better code management.You can find specific components and files in their respective folders.

 ## Installation